 Research, preclinical testing and clinical trials may take many years to complete, and the time required can vary depending on the indication being pursued and the nature of the product.
 We may at times elect to use clinical strategies that seek to advance potential products through clinical development as rapidly as possible.
-For example, our recent projection for regulatory approval of Nuvion in the U.S. has been revised to reflect recent discussions with the FDA that will result in certain delays in the timeline for potential approval due to the need for additional Phase II/III safety data.
 We anticipate that only some of our potential products may show safety and efficacy in clinical trials and some may encounter difficulties or delays during clinical development.